AI & Automation

 His email nurture sequence was still running.
 It just wasn't the first thing leads experienced anymore.
 And the leads who ended up in the email sequence were the ones who genuinely needed long-term nurture, not the ones who needed a phone call three minutes ago.

-System 3: Long-term nurture (months 1-12).
 The lead who answered the phone, had a conversation, but said "I'm six months out."
 Or the lead who went through the full 14-day follow-up without converting.
 These leads go into a monthly email drip.
 Light, low-effort, keeping your name in front of them for when the timing changes.
 This is where email nurturing actually belongs.

 An investor in Milwaukee was spending $400/month on email nurture software and attributing 2 deals per quarter to the nurture sequence.
 When he added instant callback and phone follow-up as the first two layers, his quarterly deal count from the same lead sources went from 8 to 17.
 The email nurture still contributed its 2 deals from long-timeline leads.
 But the phone systems added 7 more that were converting before the emails ever got opened.

 He didn't kill his email nurture.
-He put it in its proper place, third in line, not first.
+He put it in its proper place: third in line, not first.

-What to Automate and What to Keep
+What to Automate

-Keep human: Kitchen table negotiations.
+Kitchen table negotiations.
 Relationship building with sellers.
 Deal analysis and offer structuring.
 Buyer network development.
 Strategic decisions about markets and scaling.

 The automation handles the high-volume, time-sensitive, repetitive work.
 You handle the high-judgment, relationship-driven, revenue-producing work.
 That's the split that scales.

-Elevista automates Systems 1 and 2, the instant callback and the 14-day follow-up sequence.
+Elevista automates Systems 1 and 2: the instant callback and the 14-day follow-up sequence.
 Every lead gets called in under 60 seconds.
 Every non-connect gets the full follow-up treatment.
 Qualified leads land on your calendar with full details.
 Your email nurture platform handles System 3 for the long-timeline leads that need months of light-touch contact.

 You show up to qualified appointments with sellers who are ready to talk.
 That's the only part of the process that requires you.